block-core/blockcore/Documentation/proof-of-stake.md

 This corresponds to the number of blocks that can be produced in a given time span.

 For example if the Mask = 16 and the TargetSpacing = 64 then a valid coinstake timestamp can be found only 4 times within the target spacing.
-Staking nodes will try to find a valid coinstake kernal every time the Mask is elapsed (in the example above every 16 seconds but no more then future drift seconds forward)
+Staking nodes will try to find a valid coinstake kernel every time the Mask is elapsed (in the example above every 16 seconds but no more than future drift seconds forward)

 #### Stake Modifiers

 The stake modifier is a chain of coinstake hashes all the way from the first POS block.
-It's used to introduce an element of randomness to the Kernal calculations, in order to scramble computation to make it very difficult to precompute future proof-of-stake
+It's used to introduce an element of randomness to the Kernel calculations, in order to scramble computation to make it very difficult to precompute future proof-of-stake

 ### How it works on Blockcore